 - Blu-Tack: For hassle-free sticking, from putting up posters and pictures to displaying work at revision time, Blu-Tack really is the oldest university desk drawer essential.

 - Fairy lights: To adorn their room and make it feel a little more homely/magical!
+These fairy light let you hang photos to them, adding an extra personal touch.

 - Nando’s Peri-Peri sauce (or alternative): To spice up a bland meal.